Demonbane

 Demonbane (デモンベイン, Demonbein) is a Japanese visual novel series by Nitroplus with mecha and Cthulhu Mythos elements.
 Beginning as an eroge visual novel for the PC, it was ported into a PlayStation 2 non-eroge remake, and spawned a sequel visual novel, a prequel novel, an anime television adaptation and a conversion to manga.
 An English version of the original Demonbane PC game was released by JAST USA.
-The anime is currently streamed with English subtitles by Crunchyroll.
+The anime was previously streamed with English subtitles by Crunchyroll.